hanspi42/signalflowgrapher/README.md

 ## Getting started

 The easiest way is to install it with `pip install signalflowgrapher`.
 After that, you can start it with the command `signalflowgrapher`.
-On Windows, you can associate `.sfg` files with the signalflowgrapher by running `signalflowgrapher-register`, this will also create a shortcut on the desktop. `signalflowgrapher-deregister` removes the association again.
+On Windows, MacOS and Linux, you can associate `.sfg` files with the signalflowgrapher by running `signalflowgrapher-register`, this will also create a shortcut on the desktop. `signalflowgrapher-deregister` removes the association again.

 If you want to download it and run it locally, then clone or download from https://github.com/hanspi42/signalflowgrapher, e.g. using `git clone https://github.com/hanspi42/signalflowgrapher`.
 Next: